-The Official Inca Trail starts off in Ollantaytambo, and then continues on to Machu Picchu itself for 42 kilometers (66miles), usually taking around four days to complete.
+The Official Inca Trail starts off in Ollantaytambo, and then continues on to Machu Picchu itself for 45 kilometers (about 28 miles), taking three and a half days to complete.
 On this route you’ll hike through smaller Inca sites along the way, and ascend through mountain passes, stopping off in various places along the way.

 This iconic route, however, is not for those seeking luxury or comfort.
 There are no fancy accommodation options, or even hostels, along the way.
-You’ll be sleeping in a tent and not having access to showers for multiple days.
+You’ll be sleeping in a tent and not having access to showers for the duration of the hike.

-But if you feel like your fitness is up to it (remember you’ll be walking at an altitude), and you want an unforgettable adventure to Machu Picchu, then this challenge will be for you.
+But if you feel like your fitness is up to it (remember you’ll be walking at an altitude), and you want an unforgettable adventure, then this challenge will be for you.

 Hiking the Inca Trail does come at a cost, however, with a permit required by the Peruvian government.
 The trail is also limited to 500 people per day, which includes the guides and porters.
 In addition, you can only get a permit through an approved tour provider.